HPCBio/variant-analysis-workshop/_episodes/02-bioconductor-basics.md

 Bioconductor packages are all designed to work together.
-This is why, when you tried installing three packages, it probably installed dozens of dependencies.
+This is why, when you tried installing four packages, it probably installed dozens of dependencies.
 The benefit is that the same functions are useful across many different bioinformatics workflows.
 To explore those building blocks, we'll load a few of those dependencies.